 1. Use the same tire size and type on all four tires, unless the car manufacturer suggests otherwise.
 You’ll want stable handling and control, which is best achieved when all four tires are the same.
 Maintain and rotate the tires according to schedule.

 2. Find the right tire.
 Not all performance tires are right for your vehicle.
 Follow the car manufacturer’s guidelines to shop for tires by the size recommended, speed rating, load capacity, and any other parameters established.
+Our friends at Car Treatments have some good recommendations for summer/performance tires.

 Summer tires are made by a variety of manufacturers, including Bridgestone, Michelin, Hankook, Goodyear, Pirelli, and others.
 If they’re not the original equipment manufacturer (OEM) specific to your vehicle, you can find them at tire retailers, new car dealers, and through select online outlets.